rancher/partner-charts/README.md

 ```bash
 #./ngrok http 8000
 ```
 4. In Rancher UI create a test repository that points to your local `partner-charts` repo by selecting an appropriate cluster and going to Apps > Repositories and clicking "Create".
-Enter a Name, copy ngrok forwarding url and paste it into Target http(s) "Index URL" and click 'Create' again.
+Enter a Name, copy ngrok forwarding url and paste it into Target http(s) "Index URL" and click "Create" again.

 5. Once the new repository is "Active" go to Apps > Charts , find your new chart, review Readme is correct, etc. and install it.
 It should be successfully deployed.